aayusachdev/Issue-tracker/README.md

 ### BACKEND ALGORITHM USED

-To make faster and efficient Async requests, in case of Repositories with large no of issue counts and Pull requests- instead cf iterating over all pull requests endpoints, here the link in the header of response is used and evaluated.
+To make faster and efficient Async requests, in case of Repositories with large no of issue counts and Pull requests- instead of iterating over all pull requests endpoints, here the link in the header of response is used and evaluated.
 The link header provide access to the next and last pages.
-Using this approach a more efficient and constant time algorithm can be implemented.
+Using this approach a more efficient and Constant time algorithm can be implemented.

 See `InputComp.js` for full implementation details.